izuchukwumba/izuchukwumba/README.md

 ## Hi there 👋

+# 💫 About Me:
+🔭 I’m currently working on Luminate, an edtech platform that aims to make learning fun, engaging, and interactive for college stidents<br>🌱 I’m currently learning about sef-hosting with VPS<br>💬 Ask me about career related stuff!
+Especially about SWE internships<br>💻 Currently mastering LeetCode<br>
 <!--
 **izuchukwumba/izuchukwumba** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.